 Notification through Docu-sign process is automatically generated to all members of the Region project management team.

-If a Local Public Agency desires to pursue early acquisition of ROW in advance of project level NEPA clearance under 23 CFR 710.501, the LPA must discuss such acquisition activities with the Region ROW Manager and the FHWA Operations Engineer prior to proceeding.
+If a Local Public Agency desires to pursue early acquisition of ROW in advance of project level NEPA clearance under 23 CFR 710.501, the LPA must discuss such acquisition activities with the Region ROW Manager and - FHWA prior to proceeding.

 See ROW Manual, Chapter 8 – Local Public Agencies for additional information.